Top things to do near the Eiffel Tower

 Are dogs allowed in nearby parks or attractions?

 Dogs on a leash are welcome on surrounding streets and along the Seine but not inside the Eiffel Tower or most museums.
-Small dogs are often permitted in Champ de Mars green spaces.
+The Champ de Mars also allows leashed dogs, but may have restrictions on playgrounds/lawns in some parts.

 Does the Paris City Pass cover things near the Eiffel Tower?